Gospel: John 4:5-42

 26 "I'm telling you everything you need to know," Jesus replied.
 "I am the Messiah!"

-40b For two days, Jesus stayed with the Samaritans.
+40 When the Samaritans arrived, they asked Jesus stay with them for two days.
 41 Many more people trusted him because of what he said.
 42 In the end, they told the woman, "We now trust Jesus, not because of what you told us, but because we've heard him ourselves.
 And we are convinced he came to save the world!"

-In this short version of the woman at the well, Jesus used the symbolism of water to present the Spirit.
+In this reading, Jesus used the symbolism of water to present the Spirit.
 In the process, he revealed himself to the woman.
 And she responded in faith.

 Literal Translation